GeminiDRSoftware/astrodata/docs/manuals/progmanual/intro.rst

 underlying data format.

 The |AstroData| class is not intended to be used directly by the user.
-Instead, the user should use the :func:`~astrodata.from_file` function, which will return an
+Instead, the user should use the :func:`~astrodata.open` function, which will return an
 |AstroData| object.
-The :func:`~astrodata.from_file` function will determine the type of
+The :func:`~astrodata.open` function will determine the type of
 data file being opened and return the appropriate subclass of |AstroData|.

 For the programmer using |AstroData| to develop a data reduction pipeline, the
 |AstroData| class should be subclassed to provide the functionality required
-and to register the new class with the :func:`~astrodata.from_file` function.
+and to register the new class with the :func:`~astrodata.open` function.

 Several examples may be found throughout the documentation.
 A simple example is shown below as a complete, executable introduction.